Shaffi Mather

 In his capacity as Economic Advisor, he was responsible for bringing the World Economic Forum community retreat, to be held in November 2013 to Kochi.
 In 2015, Shaffi started MUrgency with the aim to improve the emergency response scenario in India.
-MUrgency in 2016, got funded by Ratan Tata, Kris Gopalakrishnan and S. D. Shibulal in an seed round led by Axilor Ventures.
+MUrgency in 2016, got funded by Ratan Tata, Kris Gopalakrishnan and S. D. Shibulal in a seed round led by Axilor Ventures.

 Education

 Shaffi, completed his BCom degree from Mahatma Gandhi University in 1990.
 He went on to obtain an MBA in Finance, from the University of Bridgeport in 1992.
 Following this he completed an MBA in General Administration from the Joseph M. Katz Graduate School of Business at the University of Pittsburgh in 1993.
 He then obtained an LLB Degree from the School of Legal Studies at the Cochin University of Science & Technology in 2003 and, a Masters in Public Administration from Harvard.
 He was a Mason Fellow in Public Policy at the John F. Kennedy School of Government at Harvard University, in 2008.
 He is a visiting lecturer at the London School of Economics, where he was also a Chevening Senior Scholar in 2004.

 Shaffi Mather is a TEDIndia fellow.